 One of the largest energy centers in the world, Houston is home to dozens of global oil and gas companies.
-It's also home to the Jones Graduate School of Business, which sent almost 15 percent of its MBA class of 2016 into the energy sector; one of the highest percentages of any school surveyed by FIND MBA.
-The school offers an MBA specialization in Energy, as well as a student club that hosts speakers and energy-related networking events.View School Profile
+It's also home to the Jones Graduate School of Business, which sent almost 13 percent of its MBA class of 2020 into the energy sector; one of the highest percentages of all schools surveyed by FIND MBA.
+The school offers an MBA specialization in Energy, as well as a student club that hosts speakers and energy-related networking eventsView School Profile

 The state of Oklahoma is one of the top producers of natural gas and oil in the US, and Price is helping grads tap into these industries with a number of specialized MBA offerings, including an Executive MBA in Energy.
 Full-Time MBA students can pursue a concentration in Energy; the school places grads into firms like ConocoPhillips, ExxonMobil, and Devon Energy.View School Profile

 Imperial’s Energy Business Research Laboratory produces a range of research in the sustainable energy space.
 The school also offers some interesting electives in the space, including “Clean Technology Investment,” which looks at how energy markets are evolving.
-Some six percent of 2016 MBAs went into the energy sector; grads have gone into firms like BP and EDF Energy.View School Profile
+In recent years, up to eight percent of the school’s MBA class went into the energy sector; grads have gone into firms like BP and EDF Energy.View School Profile

 Related MBA News